 The top side button on the left joystick raises the saw head 3/4" so you can return the saw head after a cut without dragging the blade.
-The bottom side button enables the NEXT CUT (or LAST CUT) and REF LOCK setworks controls.
+The bottom side button enables the NEXT CUTand REF LOCK setworks controls.
 These functions are described later in the manual.